-Want to make an accurate electronic thermostat for your refrigerator?
-The circuit of a solid state thermostat described in this article will surprise you with its “cool” performance.
+Interested to make an accurate electronic thermostat for your refrigerator?
+The 3 unique solid state thermostat designs described in this article will surprise you with their “cool” performances.

 The unit once built and integrated with any relevant appliance will instantly start exhibiting an improved control of the system saving electricity and also increasing the life of the appliance.